 People wrongly think they need to choose one over the other, but the truth is your employees need both non-financial recognition and financial reward.

 When recognition for a job well done is given generously and freely between leaders and peers, your business has the potential to build a strong culture of gratitude and community.
 The addition of reward builds on top of that foundation with a strong employee reward system and supports employees to understand the difference between good and great.
 Imagine if you told your top performers 30 times a year how great they were, how valuable their contribution was, and what a huge difference to the bottom line their behaviour made but failed to ever reward them for their discretionary effort?
+There is a lot to consider between monetary vs. non-monetary rewards.

 What message does it give your employees if they aren’t able to participate and share in the fiscal success of your business?